RIOT-OS/Release-Specs/08-interop/08-interop.md

-## Goal: Test interoperability of gnrc with different implementatiosn
+## Goal: Test interoperability of gnrc with different implementations

 Task #01
 ========